2020 Baltimore Ravens season: Game summaries

-AFC Wild Card Playoffs: Baltimore Ravens 20, Tennessee Titans 13
+AFC Wild Card Playoffs: at (4) Tennessee Titans

 The Ravens achieved their first playoff win since 2014 and the first for quarterback Lamar Jackson, outscoring the Titans 20–3 after trailing 10–0.
-It was also Jackson's first win in a game in which he trailed by two scores.
-In the five playoff games between the two teams, the home team has yet to win.
+It was also Jackson's first win in a game in which he trailed by two.
+The home team has yet to win in the five playoff games between the two teams.